skywind3000/vim-gpt-commit/README.md

 This plugin provides a `:GptCommit` command to generate commit message and append in the current buffer.

+Usually, it can be used when editing the `COMMIT_EDITMSG` file, or in a fugitive commit window.

 ## Quick start

 For vim-plug: